Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-10-20-the-sbt-three-ways.md

 When you select a hit group the instance containing the geometry which would call the hit group when hit by a ray for the current scene and trace ray setup is selected.
 If more than one geometry share the same hit group, the first one will be highlighted.
+The miss shader which will be called for the current trace ray call is also highlighted in light purple.

 You can also change the ray tracing API to see how the different handle sizes and alignment requirements effect the SBT layout in memory.
 While it is also possible